mine-your-business/myb-celsius-network-api/README.md

 ## Testing

 Celsius Network offers a number of different "partner" integrations.
-The one this library leverages is the "Omnibus Treasury" partnership which is documented [here][omnibus-treasury].
+The one this library leverages is the "Omnibus Integration Partner" partnership which is documented [here][omnibus-integration-partner].

-Instructions on how to acquire a partner token are described in that document and it links to a guide on [generating an API key][api-key].
+Instructions on how to acquire a partner token are described in that document and it links to a guide on [generating an API key][celsius-api-key].

 Postman Docs for their API can be found [here][omnibus-postman-docs].